Rwppy/fyp2/FYP_REPORT_INFORMATION_PACK.md

 ## 3.4 Summary

-This chapter explained how requirements were collected using a **questionnaire** and **observation**.
-The questionnaire captured driver opinions on fuel cost, CO₂ information, and desired features; results are summarised in tables that the author completes with actual survey data.
+This chapter explained how requirements were collected using a **questionnaire** (with **eligibility screening**) and **observation**.
+Screening ensured that only **qualified drivers**—those who plan routes regularly, use navigation apps, pay for petrol, and drive in Malaysia—contributed opinions on fuel-comparison features.
+The questionnaire captured views on fuel cost, CO₂ information, and desired features; results are summarised in tables that the author completes with actual survey data.
 Observation of Google Maps, Waze, and the project prototype confirmed that fuel and emissions comparison is missing in mainstream apps and that mobile deployment needs special attention (LAN server URL, responsive layout, GPS permissions).

 From this analysis, **20 functional requirements**, **13 non-functional requirements**, and **13 user requirements** were defined.
 Together they specify Intelligent Route Cost & Efficiency as a system that compares up to three routes, recommends the lowest fuel-cost option, supports GPS navigation, and records savings for registered users.